Carrão (district of São Paulo): Promotion to district

 By the 1950s the area which is now the Carrão district was almost entirely urbanized and integrated with the São Paulo urban area.

 The Carrão district was created in 1991 by an act of then mayor Luiza Erundina.
 Until then, the land was part of the Tatuapé district.
 It comprises the following neighborhoods: Carrãozinho, Chácara Santo Antonio, Chácara Califórnia, Vila Carrão, Vila Nova Manchester, Vila Santa Isabel, and Vila São Vicente.

 The new district boundaries deviated somewhat from the historical borough boundaries.
 In particular, the Carrão metro station, until then part of the Vila Carrão borough, is now in the Tatupé district.

+Current affairs

+The Carrão neighborhood is widely recognized for hosting a significant Japanese-Brazilian community, predominantly descendants from the Okinawa province.
+The Okinawa Vila Carrão Association, founded in 1957, had 3,000 members by 2011.
+One of the main events organized by the community is the Okinawa Festival, held annually at the Vila Manchester School Club, and is now considered one of the largest Japanese colony events in São Paulo, being part of the city's official calendar.

+In recent years, Carrão has undergone an intense process of real estate expansion, marked by the emergence of new high-end residential buildings as well as prominent commercial ventures.
+This rapid urbanization has worsened traffic in the region.
+A 2012 survey indicated that Avenida Conselheiro Carrão, the neighborhood’s main commercial thoroughfare, was one of the ten most congested streets in the city, with a higher traffic slowdown rate than Avenida Rebouças, an important link between downtown and the western zone of São Paulo.

+The arrival of the subway may ease traffic in the area.
+The extension of São Paulo’s Metro Line 2 plans to build two stations in Carrão: Guilherme Giorgi and Nova Manchester, along with other stops in neighboring districts.

+According to data collected by the 2010 Census, Carrão stands out as the most representatively "Paulista" region within the city of São Paulo.

 Curiosities

 Carrão and the neighboring district of Vila Formosa share the Vila Formosa Cemetery (est. 1949).
 It is believed to be the largest cemetery in Latin America, with 780,000 m2 and more than 1,400,000 "permanent residents".